mikenomitch/containers/README.md

 - `defaultPort?`: Optional default port to use when communicating with the container.
 If not set, you must specify port in proxyRequest calls
 - `sleepAfter`: How long to keep the container alive without activity (format: number for seconds, or string like "5m", "30s", "1h")
-- `explicitContainerStart`: If true, container won't start automatically on DO boot (default: false)
+- `explicitContainerStart`: If true, container won't start automatically on DO boot (default: false).
+Set as a class property or via constructor options.
 - `containerConfig`: Configuration for the container's environment, entrypoint, and network access
 - Lifecycle methods: `onBoot`, `onShutdown`, `onStateUpdate`, `onError`
 - `initialState`: Initial state for the container